indukurirama/Movie_trailers/README.md

 ## Local Development

-* Clone the repository
+1 Clone the repository

-* Change directory to the Project directory
+2 Change directory to the Project directory

-* run the python file on the python shell 3
+3 Run the python file on the python shell 3

-* It runs project in modern web browser
+4 It runs project in modern web browser